HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/README.md

 * `!mv <room id>` Move to breakout room ID.
 List of IDs can be found with `!ls`.
 * `!version` Have the bot print out the version.

+## Developer

+* Zip the extension folder and upload it to the Chrome Web Store.

 ## License

 MIT